-“Wet hair is more elastic and breaks from much less stress than when it’s dry,” says Brock.
+“Wet hair is more elastic and breaks from much less stress than when it’s dry,” says Taylor Brock, stylist at Butterfly Studio Salon.
 He recommends detangling hair before it’s wet with a natural bristle brush or a rubber wide-tooth comb.
 Start slowly from the ends, working your way up gently to the roots.
 And if you must detangle your hair while wet, do so with conditioner in your hair.
 The conditioner will allow the brush or comb to glide more easily through any snags or snarls.

 Be Mindful of Your Diet

 Your health affects your hair.
 A low-fat, low-protein diet will result in weak, dull locks.
 “Protein is key for hair repair,” says Brock.
 “It strengthens hair.”
 Incorporate good fats, like olive oil and avocado, lean protein, fruit, vegetables and iron-rich foods for a strong, healthy mane.

 Avoid Harmful Ingredients

 “You want to start with the right products for your hair type.
 Avoid any products with sulfates or parabens, which can dry hair, irritate the scalp and fade color,” advises Aaron Grenia, co-founder of IGK Hair.

 Frazzled strands often require nourishing condition treatments to help them look healthy.
 “Using a deep moisturizing treatment at least once a week will help smooth down split ends and keep new ones at bay,” says Jennifer Matos, stylist at New York City’s Rita Hazan Salon.
 “After using a hydrating shampoo and conditioner, be sure to use a leave-in treatment, like Rita Hazan Triple Threat Split End Remedy, to help protect and lock in moisture on your ends.”